-Post War: Young returned to Montreal after the war, even taking up his previous position at the tobacco company.
+Post War: Young returned to Montreal after the war, taking up his previous position at a tobacco company.
 He continued to serve in the regiment, rising to the rank of sergeant.
 Some years later, however, he developed tuberculosis, and spent a lengthy period in hospital.
-Young died in Ste-Agathe, Quebec, on 7 November 1929.
+Young died in Ste-Agathe, Quebec, on November 7, 1929.